 The real challenges:

-No creativity – Your team needs to be creative when problem-solving.
-When things aren’t getting done, or when they are done poorly, there is an underlying issue.
+No creativity: Your team needs to be creative when problem-solving.
+There is an underlying issue when things aren’t getting done, or we do them poorly.
 It could be training, it could be discipline, it could be equipment, it could be technology, and it could be a lack of people.
 The point is to utilize your people as best as possible.
 If you are only filling personnel gaps with random people without regard to their skills or how they complement the rest of the team, you will lose.

-The moral of the story is to address low workforce levels only after looking at the other possibilities first.
+This story’s moral is to address low workforce levels only after looking at the other possibilities first.
 Hiring more people into an already mediocre organization only continues the mediocrity.